dogue/pads/README.md

 A simple CLI tool for swtiching the default/active output device for PulseAudio.

 ## Installation
-Clone the repo and install with cargo via `cargo install --path .`
+Clone the repo and install with cargo via `cargo install --path .` or install from Crates.io with `cargo install pads`.

 ## Usage
 ```